What are functions in C and C++?

 Why use a Function?

-It is used where the repeated task has to be done.
+It is used where a repeated task has to be done.
 It also makes your code neat and simple to understand.
-Many professional programmers advise using Functions because it is the best practice for coding and debugging any error.
-You should also prefer to use functions in your program.
+Many professional programmers advise using functions because it is the best practice for coding and debugging any error.
+You should also prefer to use functions in your programme.
 It divides your code into simpler blocks and thus reduces redundancy.

 Functions are of two types:

-- User-Defined Functions: These type of function are defined by the User, and used later in the program.
+• User-Defined Functions: These types of functions are defined by the User, and used later in the program.

 Working of Function